 Comprehensibility: The MSG produced the EITI in German and English, both in print and in digital format under www.rohstofftransparenz.de.
 The report is written in clear and accessible language.
 Issuing a comprehensible report is objective 1.4 in the current work plan.
 To increase the understanding and visibility of the extractives sector in a politically fragmented landscape is one areas where MSG sees an added value of the EITI.
 Much of the sector is regulated and managed on state-level, and EITI reporting in Germany provides an entry point for an overview on the sector in Germany, and links and information on competences on state-level.

-Promotion: The D-EITI Secretariat leads communications efforts, both in preparing the communications strategy, information packages and speaking points.
+Promotion: The D-EITI Secretariat supports communications efforts on the basis of the communication strategy, decisions of the MSG and individual requests by MSG members, both in preparing the communications strategy, information packages and speaking points.
 There is evidence that all three stakeholder groups have been actively engaged in EITI-related outreach – both in disseminating findings from reporting and raising German EITI implementation in meetings with diplomats from resource rich countries.
 A review of the communications strategy finds that most messages deal with explaining what the EITI is and why Germany participates, and less on substantive findings of the EITI Report.
+The strategy was drafted before the publication of the first report.
+Priorities in the strategy are based on the extensive consultation of stakeholders.
 All organisations participating in EITI implementation have issued a press release on the launch of the report.
 The BMWi held a launch event with over 130 national and international participants.
 Civil society organised a report launch event with discussion roundtable in which MSG members of other constituencies participated in.
 The review of the social media campaign around the launch of the first report notes that more followers could be won as part of the campaign.

-The latest communications strategy was adopted by the MSG in its meeting on 21 September 2016, preceding a discussion in the MSG meeting and possibility for comment.
+The latest communications strategy was adopted by the MSG in its meeting on 21 September 2016, preceding an extensive consultation of all stakeholders, a discussion in the MSG meeting and possibility for comment.
 An adjustment to the strategy was discussed as a follow-up to the outcomes of the strategy working group convened in December 2017.
 The reviewer suggested in the final report to adjust the narrative of the EITI implementation in Germany to address the sector from a resource use perspective rather than the governance narrative.
 The discussion in the MSG meeting reflects that while it is understood that a resource-user perspective would allow for wider relevance in the public discussion there was no consensus on how to treat subjects such as e-mobility.
 Rather, the inclusion of a new topic (recycling of raw materials / urban mining) was agreed for the second EITI Report.

 The communications strategy has three core objectives: (1) raising awareness on EITI reporting requirements with stakeholders included in the reporting process, such as reporting companies and public authorities; (2) external communication with a focus explaining how the extractive industry works and its importance to the economy, and (3) external communication on international level on lessons learned in the national implementation, in particular related to MSG governance, reporting in a federal country and treating innovative topics as part of EITI reporting.
 It contains suggestions to several activities and specific target groups, some of which have been integrated into the work plan and documented in the annual progress report.
 Documentation to the International Secretariat show that several MSG members have included EITI in their professional roles.